sloshy/dumb-sync/example_transformations/README.md

 ```

 The above config will take the `rm_file` property from the current `config` and extract each individual archive to the output folder.
+Note the `include` and `exclude` arrays; they specify that I only want to include files that end in `.zip`, and I want to exclude all other files.
+This helps if the remote directory also contains files other than the ones I want, by letting me set a pattern.
+Includes have priority over excludes, so be sure to specify "`*`" for excludes if you only want to include files that match certain patterns.
-The input file extension is set to `zip` and the output to `chd`, so that the sync script can keep track of which files were synchronized properly after transformation.
+Also, the input file extension is set to `zip` and the output to `chd`, so that the sync script can keep track of which files were synchronized properly after transformation.

 The end result is that the synchronized directory will be kept in-sync with the remote, by comparing the file names according to the specified extensions, and keeping track of when a sync was last performed to determine if the file should be updated.